- Regional Innovation

 Expected outcomes: Identify the demand, potential users and other broader regional risks and opportunities.
 Identify practical governance, operational, investment and infrastructure models to ensure success.
 The Centre must be a local entity, which is viable, sustainable and successful in providing solutions to agricultural challenges as identified by local farmers.

-Lead researcher: Chad Renando (USQ, Startup Status)
+Lead researchers: Chad Renando (USQ, Startup Status)

 Mr Chad Renando is a PhD candidate at USQ and is mapping and measuring the impact of entrepreneurs across Australia.
 As part of this research, Chad helps governments, universities, corporations, innovation hubs, and entrepreneur programs measure the long-term impact of their innovation investment and help regions connect entrepreneurial activity to community resilience.
 Chad is also a professional facilitator, speaker, coach, and researcher, keen to help us all understand how we make a positive impact on society.